"Cinema Without Borders"

-Since 2010, the Grand Rapids Latin American Film Festival (GRLAFF) has brought a selection of award-winning, independent films by Latin American and Latino directors to the Wealthy Theatre.
+The festival was founded in 2010 by Dr. Zulema Moret, Professor of Spanish at Grand Valley State University and Daniel Garcia, Filmmaker and Professor of Film at Calvin College.
+Under Moret's four-year leadership, and in subsequent years, the Grand Rapids Latin American Film Festival (GRLAFF) has brought a selection of award-winning, independent films by Latin American and Latino directors to the Wealthy Theatre.
 In past years, over 1,000 people have attended the event.
-The Festival began as a collaborative effort among several educational institutions in the area (Grand Valley State University, Aquinas College, Calvin College, Davenport University, and Ferris State University), and today the members of the GRLAFF organizing committee are a diverse group of academic and community professionals with backgrounds and expertise in Latin American culture, the arts, film, communications, and education.
+The Festival began as a collaborative effort among several educational institutions in the area, with Grand Valley State University as the fiscal administrator, and today the members of the GRLAFF organizing committee are a diverse group of academic and community professionals with backgrounds and expertise in Latin American culture, the arts, film, communications, and education.

 The mission of the Grand Rapids Latin American Film Festival is to foster a nuanced understanding of Latin American and Latino experiences through the art of film, to provide opportunities for constructive dialogue across cultures, and to enrich the social fabric of our community.